 While this property was protected by GTRLC, it is owned by Benzie County and managed by GTRLC and Benzie County.

-Upon completing a third addition in 2012, the Conservancy helped expand the Railroad Point Natural Area to more than 200 acres, making a wildlife corridor spanning Crystal Lake to the Betsie River.
-A fourth addition in 2023 added about 10 more critical acres and removed an inholding that could have allowed development in the middle of this special place.
+Upon completing a third addition in 2012, the Conservancy helped expand the Railroad Point Natural Area to more than 200 acres, making a wildlife corridor that spans from Crystal Lake to the Betsie River.
+A fourth addition in 2023 added 10 more critical acres and removed an inholding that could have allowed development in the middle of this special place.

-The property includes a 1.5-mile out-and-back trail with stunning views of Crystal Lake from a bluff high above.
+The property includes a .78-mile trail including stunning views of Crystal Lake (especially when leaves are off) from a bluff high above.
 This trail, named the Mary Margaret Johnson Trail, was completed in 2011 thanks to a generous gift to this project in Mary Margaret’s honor from her husband, Walt Johnson.
-The trail is sustainable and designed to showcase the full beauty of the natural area by following its contours.
-As of 2018, it connects to the Betsie Valley Trail below by the Charlie Kehr Memorial Trail Connector, a stairway named in honor of former Benzie County Parks Commissioner and GTRLC board member Charlie Kehr.
+The trail is a sustainable one, designed to showcase the full beauty of the natural area by following its contours.
+As of 2018, it is connected to the Betsie Valley Trail below by way of the Charlie Kehr Memorial Trail Connector, a stairway named in honor of former Benzie County Parks Commissioner and GTRLC board member Charlie Kehr.